forestryio/forestry.io/hugo/content/blog/sawmill-a-layout-composer-for-hugo-and-forestry.md

 ![](/uploads/2018/04/content-sandwich.png)

 One of the most straight-forward approaches to dynamic content is to build a carefully-prescribed page layout, and then dump a content section in the middle.
+This limits content editors to creating content in one small section of the page and is often even limited to specific sections of a site (e.g. Blog, Documentation).

-The content might be entered in a web interface using a WYSIWYG editor, to provide content creators with the power to create dynamic content without having to know how to write HTML.
+Furthermore, often times the content might be entered in a web interface using a WYSIWYG editor, to provide content creators with the power to create dynamic content without having to know how to write HTML.

 WYSIWYG editors provide flexibility where needs can’t be fully anticipated, but when they are too flexible the results can clash with the site’s design or introduce problems in a layout.
 Additionally, complex layout elements are difficult to achieve within a WYSIWYG editor without falling back to writing plain HTML, at which point using a WYSIWYG starts to seem pointless.

 Many systems provide something like [shortcodes](https://gohugo.io/content-management/shortcodes/) to allow a developer to define a complex component that can be configured with a few simple values.
 These are great for reducing code repetition and keeping content sections organized, but require introducing non-standard syntax to your content workflow.
-In addition, programming a WYSIWYG editor to correctly render shortcodes can be challenging and in some cases impossible, leaving it up to your content editors to understand and write this special syntax.

 ### 2. Building Page Sections With Front Matter

 Static site generators like Hugo and Jekyll have a mechanism for including structured data with a page’s content, in the form of **front matter**.
 This front matter can be queried anywhere on the page, so developers can set up any part of the layout to be configurable via front matter values.
 Since front matter can contain complex data structures like lists and maps, a variable number of elements can be generated on a page according to an agreed-upon schema.

 {{% tip %}}
 Forestry.io’s CMS is all about manipulating front matter.
-Forestry allows you to create **front matter templates** that define a set of fields and their type that are used to configure the CMS interface.
+Forestry allows you to create [**front matter templates**](/docs/settings/front-matter-templates/) that define a set of fields and their type that are used to configure the CMS interface.
 {{% /tip %}}

-Using front matter in this way can give your content creators a lot of power over their page layouts, but there are still limits to its flexibility.
-If you wanted one of these front matter-based sections in the _middle_ of your page content instead of at the _end_, for example, you would still have to resort to something like a shortcode.
+Using front matter in this way can give your content creators a lot of power over their page layouts but there are still limits to its flexibility.
+If you wanted one of these front matter-based sections in the _middle_ of your page content instead of at the _end_, for example, you would still have to resort to something like a shortcode or a WYSIWYG Editor.

 ### 3. Making Front Matter Modular